mbourgey/EBI_cancer_workshop_SNV/solutions/_DOC1.md

-Yes the mean coverage of the region is 36x:
+Yes the mean coverage of the region is 43x for the normal sample and 51 for the tumor sample:

 	summaryCoverageThreshold is a useful function to see if your coverage is uniform.